UN Sustainable Development Goals

 Operations

-- Equity & Human Rights Services at Western provides information on the university's discrimination and harassment policies, employment equity and diversity, and other human-rights related issues.
+• The Human Rights Office at Western offers information on the University’s discrimination and harassment policies, employment equity, diversity, and other human rights issues.

 SDG 11 - Sustainable cities and communities